Originally published June 15th, 2016

 But better for whom?

-The advantage of having a safety job might be of no concern to you, and may even feel like a burden.
+The advantage of having a safe job might be of no concern to you, and may even feel like a burden.

 The reason a list of advantages and disadvantages is often without results is that you take down analytical facts without taking into account the you behind those facts.